← Back to Case Studies

 FOUNDATIONS

-Governance, model inventory, data lineage across 14 IRB portfolios — mapped before kickoff.
+Governance, model inventory, data lineage across all IRB portfolios — mapped before kickoff.

 O